Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 9 - More Memory/OSTEP 18 - Paging.md

 > In a 32-bit system the total available virtual address space is $2^{32}$ **BYTES**.
 Instead of address each bit most modern systems address *bytes*.

 In this scheme, there will be a $20$ bit VPN[^6] and $12$ bits OFFSET.
 A 20 bit VPN means there are $2^{20}\approx10^6$ pages the OS has to keep track of **for each process**[^7].
-If we assume each page table resides in main memory and holds nothing else of value we can assume that each entry is $4$ bytes since it holds a $32$ bit address.
-Since each process holds a million of these, that is $4$ MB / process for the process table.
+If we assume each page table resides in main memory and holds nothing else of value but the frame number mapping we can assume that each entry is $4$ bytes since it holds a $32$ bit address.
+Since each process holds a million of these, that is $4$ MB per process for **each** process running.
 This adds up on any modern system running 1000s of processes.

-## Information in a Page Table and PTEs
+## Information in a Page Table and PTEs (Page Table Entries)

 > The page table is a data structure that maps virtual address to physical ones

 The simplest page data structure is a linear page table which is just an *array*.
 This the the abstraction for the page table we will use until subsequent readings.

 ### Parts of a PTE - Page Table Entry
-A **valid** but is used to *remember* if a process is *allowed* to access a page.
+A **valid** bit is used to *remember* if a process is *allowed* to access a page[^8].
 Virtualized, a process will have empty space between the stack and the heap.
-In reality this space doesn't really exist however when the address to this 'empty' space is translated it points to a page that is not valid since the stack nor the heap have been extended their allocated page(s).
+In reality this space doesn't really exist however, when the address to this 'empty' space is translated, it points to a page that is not valid since the stack nor the heap have been extended their allocated page(s).
 In other words the process's page table has not marked this space is valid since we have not needed it yet.

 The valid bit is **crucial** when the address space is sparse simply by marking **all** unused pages are invalid.

-Much like [[OSTEP 16 - Segmentation]] **Protection bits** allot each page RWX[^8] permissions.
+Much like [[OSTEP 16 - Segmentation]] **Protection bits** allot each page RWX[^9] permissions.

 + **Present bit** - The `isSwapped` bit.
 + **Reference bit** - track whether a page has been accessed